Our voices: The journey to healthy futures | Ō mātou reo: Te huarahi ki pae ora

 Community organising offers an approach to change where communities are mobilised to determine and achieve what matters to them.
 It offers an equity and values-based approach to capture community aspirations, issues and solutions based in authentic relationships.

-View the PowerPoint slides for this session here (3.73MB, pdf).
+PowerPoint slides from mobilising communities for change (3.73MB, pdf).

 Contact us